Blaylock’s Shoe Shop Old Town

 It’s a mildly curious thing that Swindon’s Old Town has, within a few yards of one another, three long-established family businesses.
 On Wood Street there’s Deacon’s Jewellers, founded in 1848 and now in its sixth generation as a family business.
 Then there’s Gilbert’s furniture store on Newport Street.
-I’ll cover that one in another post, so for now suffice to say that. this business was established in 1886, becoming a fixture on its present location from the early 1870s.
+This business was established in 1886, becoming a fixture on its present location from the early 1870s.

 I lOVE this shop and I do buy most of my footwear from it.
 It’s what I call a proper shoe shop – with shelves in the shop itself stacked with boxes and boxes of shoes.
 Going in there is a great nostalgia trip – with some good old fashioned service.